mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 title: Installing Solar Through Tesla
 ---

 We've wanted solar for at least the past 5 years.
 We even went so far as to get quotes 5 years ago and then decided against it when we didn't feel we were going to be able to secure as good a deal as we were hoping we could get.
 We weighed options of financing and leasing and nothing seemed right for the long term.
-We're refinancing our house, and we had built up plenty of equity so at this point solar seemed like a great idea.
+We're refinancing our house, and we had built up plenty of equity so at this point solar seemed like a great idea with prices as they are.

 When we previously looked at solar, the best deal at the time we were able to find was a 12.48 kW system from SunRun that would be leased over the course of 20 years.
 The total cost after all was said and done was going to be $48k.
-I could prepay the lease for $31k, or buy it outright for $52k.
+I could prepay the lease for $31k, or buy it outright for $52k (before credits).
 This did not include any batteries, it was a solar array only.

 Contrast that to the option I've recently selected with Tesla.
-Now granted, prices have gone down a small bit for solar, however using a cash-out refi to pay for solar if you have a damn good interest rate is the optimal way to get the most bang for your buck.
+Now granted, prices have gone down a small bit for solar, however using our cash-out refi to pay for solar was the optimal way to get the most bang for our buck.
 I opted to go with Tesla's 12.24 kW system with 2 Powerwall batteries.
-Using the cash payment option and getting the federal tax credits brings the net cost down to just about $29K.
+Using the cash payment option and getting the tax credits brings the net cost down to just about $29K.
 Estimated finance charges by rolling it into the mortgage is about $13k for a total cost of $42k.
 Over the course of 20 years, that comes out to about $175/month, at least $50/month cheaper than my current average electric bill.
 That savings will only grow over time!

 ### Thursday, September 3rd, 2020

 It was easy to get started with Tesla.
 All you have to do is [visit their website](https://www.tesla.com/energy/design?referral=matt16062) (referral link; you'll get $100 back after system activation), fill out your address and average monthly electric bill and then you can configure your system and payment options.
 Tesla selects the system they think is most optimal based on your electric bill.
 In my case it was the 12.24 kW system.
 I added the Powerwall option as well.
-It defaulted to three; I updated it to two.
+It defaulted to three; I decreased it to two.
+Of course the system size Tesla selects for you is an estimate.
+Since you don't have that door-to-door salesman coming up and explaining everything, you'll need to do some research and determine what system size will end up working best for your needs and be most cost effective for you.

 I entered my contact information and credit card info ($100 non-refundable deposit) and placed my order.